In Therapy

 What happens in the room...

-You'll begin to build the awareness needed to create change outside the therapy room.
-Becoming mindful of your everyday thoughts, feelings, and behaviors will be the foundation of our work together.
+Our work begins by building the self-awareness needed to create change outside the therapy room.
+Becoming mindful of your everyday thoughts, feelings, and behaviors is the foundation of everything we do together.

 From the moment we're born, we're affected by what goes on around us.
 In infancy, our primary caregiver is our world, and we rely on them to meet our needs.
 These earliest experiences shape us, and we develop both helpful and counterproductive ways of coping with life.
 Talk therapy can help you understand how your formative years continue to inform your present-day relationships and patterns.
 We'll also explore what might be getting in the way of developing self-compassion and self-acceptance.